satyajeetn/satyajeetn.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I am a first year PhD Student at [Georgetown University](https://cs.georgetown.edu).
+I am a first year PhD Student in the [theory group](https://cstheory-georgetown.github.io) at [Georgetown University](https://cs.georgetown.edu).
 Previously, I was a masters student at Georgetown University where I was and I am still fortunate to be advised by [Alexander Golovnev](https://golovnev.org).
 I also had the privilage to intern with [Pooya Hatami](https://pooyahatami.org) as a masters student.

 I am interesed in Circuit Lower Bounds and Complexity theory broadly.